lakindu1234/Stock_Management_Systems/ReadMe.txt

 4) If user want they can change the number of item
 5) When billing number of items reduce auto
 6) User can change the system according to the environment
+7) If user want they can edit the file according to the environment